Colorful World of Jade

 Tianshan jade, also known as "Manasi green jade", and Hetian Jade falls under the category of nephrite.

 All are very beautiful, a valuable gemstone known for its distinctive colors and historical importance.
+Featuring one of our beautiful jadeite bangles below.

 While the majority of my collection consists of Myanmar Burmese Jadeite, I also own several beautiful pieces of Hetian, Tianshan, and Guatemalan jade.
 Each type has its own distinct color, character, and unique beauty that I truly appreciate.